SquarePine/squarepine_core/README.md

 The SquarePine Modules provide a vast array of tools in the [format of JUCE/C++ modules](https://github.com/juce-framework/JUCE/blob/develop/docs/JUCE%20Module%20Format.md).
 From animation and easing, cryptopgraphy,  networking, and  codecs and audio effects, hopefully you will find something of use!

 Everything should _"Just Work™"_ within your JUCE project.
-If this isn't the case, please see the
+If this isn't the case, please see the guidelines under [Contributing](#Contributing).

 ## Requirements